 - Cardiac arrest and sudden death, usually due to abnormal heart rhythms

-Cardiomyopathy Causes & Risk Factors
+Cardiomyopathy Causes and Risk Factors

 What is the main cause of cardiomyopathy?
 In most cases, there is no known cause of cardiomyopathy that can be identified (in other words, it’s “idiopathic”).
 However, some people with cardiomyopathy do have known risk factors or existing health conditions that can lead their heart to become enlarged or damaged.
 Cardiomyopathy can be “acquired” (it develops because of another disease) or “inherited” (it’s caused by a gene passed on from a parent).